 How long will you keep my information for?

 We only keep your personal information for as long as is necessary to complete the purpose(s) we collected it for and in line with our legal obligations.
 This includes satisfying any legal, accounting, or reporting requirements.
-Details of retention periods for different aspects of your personal information are available in our retention schedule.

 Background check documents including credit reports, criminal record checks and references are retained by our background check provider and will be securely destroyed by them 6 months from the date they carried out the relevant check.